About Nora Ludviksen

 I volunteer as a coach, trainer, and lead mediator at the DRC, mediating parenting plans, divorce matters, property division, parent-teen conversations, and workplace disputes.

-- Conflict coaching and mediation for architecture firms
+- Executive Coaching, Conflict Coaching and Mediation for architecture firms

 - Workplace trainings and mediation